Energinet-DataHub/energy-origin/doc/architecture/adr/0029-Client-Credentials.md

 __Advantages__:
 * Simpler: No user interaction, no need for user login.
+* No need to store/refresh long lived user tokens.
 * Secure for Server-to-Server: Well-suited for applications processing data autonomously (e.g., processing data for an organization at scheduled intervals).
 * Efficiency: No redirects or user involvement, which makes it efficient for backend services.